Cubane-type cluster

+Other compounds in the class have different elements in the corners, and various atoms or groups bonded to the corners.

+Most cubanes have more complicated structures, usually with nonequivalent vertices.
+They may be simple covalent compounds or macromolecular or supramolecular cluster compounds.

 Examples

-Other compounds having different elements in the corners, various atoms or groups bonded to the corners are all part of this class of structures.
+Heavier adamantogen cubanes with all vertices identical are all known, and exhibit only about half as much strain energy as cubane per molecule.
+The inert pair effect is believed to drive stability in cubanes with heavy main group elements: the bonding orbitals are almost entirely unhybridized p orbitals, and so naturally adopt 90° angles at the vertices.

-Inorganic cubane-type clusters include selenium tetrachloride, tellurium tetrachloride, and sodium silox.
+Simple inorganic cubane-type clusters include selenium tetrachloride, tellurium tetrachloride, and sodium silox.

+Many alkyllithium compounds, including methyllithium and tert-butyllithium, exist as tetrameric clusters in solution.
+The four lithium atoms and the carbon from each alkyl group bonded to them occupy alternating vertices of the cube, with the additional atoms of the alkyl groups projecting off their respective corners.

 Cubane clusters are common throughout bioinorganic chemistry.
 Ferredoxins containing [Fe4S4] iron–sulfur clusters are pervasive in nature.
 The four iron atoms and four sulfur atoms form an alternating arrangement at the corners.
 The whole cluster is typically anchored by coordination of the iron atoms, usually with cysteine residues.
 In this way, each Fe center achieves tetrahedral coordination geometry.
 Some [Fe4S4] clusters arise via dimerization of square-shaped [Fe2S2] precursors.
 Many synthetic analogues are known including heterometallic derivatives.

-Several alkyllithium compounds exist as clusters in solution, typically tetramers, with the formula [RLi]4.
-Examples include methyllithium and tert-butyllithium.
-The individual RLi molecules are not observed.
-The four lithium atoms and the carbon from each alkyl group bonded to them occupy alternating vertices of the cube, with the additional atoms of the alkyl groups projecting off their respective corners.

 Octaazacubane is a hypothetical allotrope of nitrogen with formula N8; the nitrogen atoms are the corners of the cube.
 Like the carbon-based cubane compounds, octaazacubane is predicted to be highly unstable due to angle strain at the corners, and it also does not enjoy the kinetic stability seen for its organic analogues.